fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 in many ways.
 I will try my best to outline a few general techniques I use that I feel are working.

+First, learn how to write the right test for your code.

-First, learn how to break free from primitives.
+Second, learn how to break free from primitives.

 Most developers learn how to write code in the style taught by their very first tutorials but they seem to never outgrow this idea that the